 Global Network Professor of Literature, NYUAD; Professor of English, NYU

-Education: AB, AM, PD in English and American Literature and Language, Harvard University
+Education: AB, AM, PhD in English and American Literature and Language, Harvard University

 At NYU Abu Dhabi, Patell teaches a variety of courses including "Foundations of Literature I & II," "Global Shakespeare," and "Technophilia and Its Discontents."
-Past courses include "The Cosmopolitan Imagination," "Global Text: Moby-Dick" (with Shamoon Zamir), "Shakespeare and Cosmopolitanism," and "Speculative Fiction."
+Past courses include "Classic American Literature," "The Cosmopolitan Imagination," "Global Text: Moby-Dick" (with Shamoon Zamir), "Shakespeare and Cosmopolitanism," and "Speculative Fiction."

 Patell serves as the publisher for Electra Street: A Journal of the Arts and Humanities and its sister publication, Airport Road, a journal of student creative work.
-He is co-director, with Rubén Polendo, of the NYUAD Global Shakespeare Project.
+He is also the director of the NYUAD Global Shakespeare Project.

 American Studies Program; Department of Social and Cultural Analysis; Marron Institute.